Pearson-Higher-Ed/design/c/presentation-strategies/v1.0.0-beta.2/index.md

       : - Each content area is either 50%, 33.333333%, or 25% wide (including a gutter's width)
         - Small gutters are 10px, large are 20px
         - Negative margins or a similar technique should be used to position the left and right edges of the content areas directly against the edge of the container
+        - Each item should have the same height
+        - Items are filled in a left-to-right and then top-to-bottom order

       Spacing
       : - Directly adjoining strategies should have no gap between them